 The following Cloud Environment configuration information is also available:

 For full details on this feature, please see the Cloud Insights documentation.
-Please note that this capability will only be available to premier customers at launch, but it will be rolled out to all other cloud customers over time.
+Please note that this capability will only be available to Advanced or Enterprise Support customers at launch, but it will be rolled out to all other cloud customers over time.

 We have enhanced the security of the data server in this release.
 For Appian Cloud customers, this security enhancement comes for free after upgrading.
 For on-premise customers, a new custom security token must be set as outlined in the Upgrade Guide.